kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ![Question 150](images/question150.jpg)

-- [ ] Box 1: Microsoft.KeyVault/vaults.
-Box 2: templateLink.
+- [ ] Bo  1: Microsoft.KeyVault/vaults.
+Bo  2: templateLink.
-- [x] Box 1: Microsoft Resources/deployment.
-Box 2: templateLink.
+- [ ] Bo  1: Microsoft Resources/deployment.
+Bo  2: templateLink.
-- [ ] Box 1: Microsoft.KeyVault/vaults.
-Box 2: deployment.
+- [ ] Bo  1: Microsoft.KeyVault/vaults.
+Bo  2: deployment.
-- [ ] Box 1: templateLink.
-Box 2: deployment.
+- [ ] Bo  1: templateLink.
+Bo  2: deployment.

 ### To resolve the current technical issue, what should you do to the Register-AzureRmAutomationDscNode command?

-- [x] Change the value of the ConfigurationMode parameter.
+- [ ] Change the value of the ConfigurationMode parameter.
 - [ ] Replace the Register-AzureRmAutomationDscNode cmdlet with Register-AzureRmAutomationScheduledRunbook.
 - [ ] Add the AllowModuleOverwrite parameter.
 - [ ] Add the DefaultProfile parameter.